arrayfire/arrayfire-js/documentation/docs/index.md

 Yeah, this is annoying and ugly compared to the original (blocking) C++ code.
 The good news is that can be improved by using ES6 generators.
 First, install a good promise library.
 I use [Bluebird](https://www.npmjs.com/package/bluebird).

-It can promisify all functions with traditions callbacks:
+It can promisify all functions with node style callbacks:

 ```js
 let Bluebird = require("bluebird");